amckennafoster/nbidata/docs/usingData/usingData.md

 ---
 permalink: /usingData/
-layout: curators
+layout: researchers
 ---

-# Guidelines for using data
+# How to Use Data from the NBI Data Repository

 ## In Progress